MilkBomb11/AnimationModule/README.md

 end

 function love.draw()
-  playerAnimation:draw(spriteSheet, playerQuads, love.graphics.getWidth()/2, love.graphics.getHeight()/2, math.rad(angle), 5, 5, 16, 16)
-  --love.graphics.draw(spriteSheet, quads[currentFrame], love.graphics.getWidth()/2, love.graphics.getHeight()/2, math.rad(angle), 5, 5, 16, 16) --draw animation at the middle of the screen, its pivot on the center of the animation.
-Also, rotate the animation
+  playerAnimation:draw(spriteSheet, playerQuads, love.graphics.getWidth()/2, love.graphics.getHeight()/2, math.rad(angle), 5, 5, 16, 16)--draw animation at the middle of the screen, its pivot on the center of the animation.
+Also, rotate the animation end
-end
 ```